isaacg1/isaacg1.github.io/_posts/2022-02-08-ai-safety-board.md

 we're likely to see partial failures.
 For instance, an AI system not intended for the purpose of exploiting insecure systems might stumble upon a method to do so, but not export itself onto that device.
-Because this has less moving parts, it's likely to happen sooner.
+Because this scenario has far fewer moving parts, it's almost guaranteed to happen sooner.

 I think it's critical that we learn from these partial failures, and ensure that the insights gained are communicated to everyone who works on